Adopted in 1983; amended 2005; amended 2007.

 - Assure identification of voters at polls to prevent fraud;

 - Provide instruction from the Office of the Secretary of the State to all election workers regarding the use of Presidential and Provisional ballots, ballot questions and referenda on Constitutional Amendments;

 - Provide impartial voter education by the Office of the Secretary of the State and local elections officials, where appropriate, regarding ballot questions and referenda;

 - Assure that absentee voting privileges are available to all;

 - Strengthen measures to protect the absentee ballot from fraud and undue influence.

 - Implement voting systems that are secure, accurate, recountable and accessible (SARA) in order to ensure the integrity of, and voter confidence in, elections;

 - Consider a broad range of options that meet SARA criteria and keep pace with evolving technology;

 - Use voting systems and procedures that provide fairness to all voters, including the disabled and those who do not speak English as their primary language.

-It is essential to insure adequate funding and support for state agencies responsible for supervising elections, enforcing election laws, and assuring the integrity of voting technology are fundamental to protecting citizens' right to vote and having their votes counted.
+It is essential to ensure adequate funding and support for state agencies responsible for supervising elections, enforcing election laws, and assuring the integrity of voting technology are fundamental to protecting citizens' right to vote and having their votes counted.